simeonovp/node-red-contrib-tuya-devices/README.md

 - an [flow examle](./img/power_dev.json) used Tuya power device.

 ## Changelog

+### v1.3.x
+- Add possibility to restart Node-Red (service or application) running on Debian system (e.g. RaspberryPI) over the GUI by send message with topic "restartNodeRed" to a Tuya Manager node.
+For development purposes Node-Red can be startet by the script (~/.node-red/start-nodered.sh) to make possible to restart it.
+- Added support of MQTT for Tuya devices.
+The activation and configuration can be make in a Tuya project node.
+All devices in the project uses the same MQTT broker

 ### v1.2.x
 - Refactoring to use 'tuya-devices' library
 - Added support for MAC address and Tuya version to the local device